Crypto Pricing with Hidden Factors: Method and Results

 \section{Method and Results}

 Theory on cryptocurrency pricing is still in its infancy, and so there is little guidance on factors which will affect prices.
 Given the likelihood of unobserved factors when building factor models of cryptocurrencies, we use the \cite{Giglio_2021} latent factor model.
-This model allows us to estimate risk premia while controlling for unobserved factors.\\
+We estimate prices of risk using the Giglio and Xiu (2021) three-pass estimator, which recovers latent factors from the covariance structure of returns and maps observed factor realizations into prices of risk while allowing for omitted common risks.
+We estimate seven latent factors selected by the Bai-Ng information criteria and compute inference using a moving-block bootstrap with block length eight and 1,000 replications.
+The Supplementary Appendix provides implementation details for the unbalanced panel, latent-factor estimation, and bootstrap procedure.\\